|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 From September 12-29, 1944 Cleveland participated in the invasion of the Palaus, then sailed from Manus on 5 October for a stateside overhaul.
 She arrived in Subic Bay 9 February 1945, and sailed on to bombard Corregidor on 13 February and 14 February, effectively neutralizing the fortress before the landings there.
 Continuing to support the consolidation of the Philippines, she covered the landings at Puerto Princesa, the Visayas, Panay, and the Malabang-Parang area on Mindanao.

-Cleveland put out from Subic Bay 7 June 1945 to act as part of the covering force and provide fire support for the invasion landings at Brunei Bay, Borneo on 10 June.
-She returned to Subic Bay 15 June, then sailed to Manila to embark General of the Army Douglas MacArthur, USA, and his staff as observers of the assault on Balikpapan.
-Arriving 30 June, she fired in a pre-landing bombardment the next morning, and after General MacArthur had made an inspection tour of the landing area, got underway for Manila, arriving 3 July.
+On June 7, 1945 Cleveland departed Subic Bay as part of the covering force and three days later provide fire support for the Allied landing at Brunei Bay.
+On June 15, 1945 returned to Subic Bay then departed for Manila to embark General of the Army Douglas MacArthur, USA, and his staff as observers of the assault on Balikpapan.
+Arriving 30 June, she fired in a pre-landing bombardment the next morning, and after General MacArthur had made an inspection tour of the landing area, got underway for Manila, arriving July 3.

 |Discussion Forum||Daily Updates||Reviews||Museums||Interviews & Oral Histories|